magicleap/developer-portal-docs/docs/guides/unity/input/controller/controller-action-events.md

 title: Controller Input Events
 sidebar_position: 0.5
 date: 1/28/2022
-tags: [UnityController, Input]
+tags: [Unity,Controller,Example, Input]
-keywords: [UnityController, Input]
+keywords: [Unity,Controller,Example, Input]
 ---

-This section demonstrates how to use Unity's Input System to access and receive the input events that are triggered whenever an action is performed on the Magic Leap 2's controller.
+This section demonstrates how to use Unity's Input System to access input events from the Magic Leap 2 controller.

 Input actions contain using 3 callbacks, **started**, **performed**, and **canceled**.
 While the order and how the events are triggered depend on the type of the action, the table below shows the default behavior.